y-takefuji/python-novice/README.md

 In order to install Python, use miniconda. https://docs.conda.io/en/latest/miniconda.html

-On Windows, install ubuntu 22.04 or 24.04 using Microsoft Store, download Windows installer Python3.8  .sh file.
+On Windows, install ubuntu 20.04 or 22.04 using Microsoft Store, download Windows installer Python3.8  .sh file.
 And install it.
 You may need wsl installation.
 HINT: Download miniconda .sh file by wget command with linked URL address.
 HINT: If wget command is not available, install it by apt command: